Port Sudan

+Port Sudan has historically been a centre for commercial activity, particularly in the shipping industry.

+Due to the civil war in the country that started in 2023, the Sudanese government has largely been operating from Port Sudan as a result of intense fighting in the capital city Khartoum from April 2023 to May 2025, leading to it being described as a de facto capital of the country.
+Port Sudan also has emerged as a refuge for internally displaced persons in Sudan.

 History

+Founding and early history

-Port Sudan was built between 1905 and 1909 by the administration of Anglo-Egyptian Sudan to replace Suakin.
+Port Sudan was built between 1905 and 1909 by the administration of Anglo-Egyptian Sudan to replace Suakin—the historic, coral-choked Arab port.
 An oil pipeline was built between the port and Khartoum in 1977.

+Early 21st century

 In 2009, Israel allegedly used naval commandos to attack Iranian arms ships at Port Sudan as part of Operation Birds of Prey.
 In 2020, Russian president Vladimir Putin announced that the Russian Navy would begin construction on a base with capacity for 300 personnel and four warships in Port Sudan.
-The facility would prove Russia with a naval base in the nation for at least 25 years.
-The plan was ultimately suspended, though Sudanese leadership indicated that it is possible for the construction to go forward in the future.
+The facility would provide Russia with a naval base in the nation for at least 25 years.
+The plan was ultimately suspended, though Sudanese leadership has indicated that it is possible for the construction to go ahead in the future.

+In 2016, it was reported that residents of Port Sudan face water scarcity.
 Following the October–November 2021 Sudanese coup d'état, the Beja tribal council initiated a weeklong blockade of the city's ports.
 Following negotiations with military officials, the blockade was lifted.